 Smith Oaks Rookery

-We’re excited to announce the brand new Kathrine G. McGovern Canopy Walkway at Smith Oaks Bird Sanctuary in High Island.
+An introduction to the Kathrine G. McGovern Canopy Walkway at Smith Oaks Bird Sanctuary in High Island.

 2205 Old Mexico Road, High Island, TX 77623